 Always someone to play with.

+I agree with you, but it seem they learned.
+I saw the live event and they talked about everything.
 There also a problema on the strikes list.
 They must fix the bug where you play 2 or 3 times the same strike in a row, or you play 4 strikes and they arent all different.

 Well if they want it to be more accessible then perhaps they shouldn't be signing timed exclusive deals.